 Telltale Sign #2: Your supplier is never wrong

-You might hear that the increasingly poor quality you have noticed over the last 5 shipments is just your imagination and the result of your quality inspectors being too strict.
+You might hear that the increasingly poor quality you have noticed over the last 5 shipments is just your imagination and the result of your quality inspection company being too strict.
 You may be told to ignore the fact that you have documented an increase in returns from your top customers.
 You may hear the excuse that there must be an error with your data because the supplier’s quality remains stable.
 All of these are the supplier’s attempt to sidestep responsibility and put the blame else.
 Hold your supplier accountable for quality fade or other issues.
 Avoid working with a factory that won’t take responsibility.

 Telltale Sign#3: Your supplier knowingly arranges inspection based on false information

 A common example of false information occurs when you or a third-party schedule inspection for a certain date, only to arrive at the factory and find the product isn’t ready for inspection.
 The supplier booked the inspection knowing the factory would not be ready.
 This is generally done in an attempt to avoid the inspection process and is a HUGE red flag which indicates you need to inspect the order before shipping.
 If this happens repeatedly, then you run serious risk as an importer.

 Telltale Sign #4: You’re told the inspection company did a bad job.
 However, your supplier can’t provide any specific details explaining what it really means.